 Henry Foster (Toadstorm)

 Henry is the current developer of MOPs.
-He has been working as a Technical Artist in California since 2006, bouncing around between commercial design and film studios both large and small as a lighter, rigger, effects artist, and pipeline/tools developer.
+He has been working as a Technical Artist in California and Oregon since 2006, bouncing around between commercial design and film studios both large and small as a lighter, rigger, effects artist, and pipeline/tools developer.
 He discovered Houdini around 2011 and has been unable to put it down since.
 He also has a long-running technical art blog, Toadstorm’s Nerdblog.
 Henry likes algorithmic growth, cats, and Islay whisky.

 Moritz Schwind (Entagma)